caprest/AMD_Robotics_Hackathon_2025_ProjectTemplate/README.md

 - *Teleoperation / Dataset Capture*
     - We captured the action of each sub-policy.
-    - We futher varied the piano position to achieve better generalization, especially for camera.
+    - We further varied the piano position to achieve better generalization, especially for the camera.
 - *Training*
     - We trained an ACT model for each sub-policy.
-    - We only used the fingertip camera to reduce training difficulty.
+    - We used only the fingertip camera to reduce training difficulty.
 - *Inference*
     - The inference script accepts musical score data and controls the robot by switching intention vectors accordingly.